 The fair value of due from banks is not materially different from their respective carrying value.

-10 FINANCING RECEIVABLES
+11 FINANCING RECEIVABLES

-Financing receivables principally comprises of murabaha, wakala, leased assets, istisna'a balances and other receivables.
+Financing receivables principally comprises of murabaha, wakala, leased assets, istisna'a balances and other financing receivables and advances.
 Balances are stated net of impairment as follows: